DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 What Is a Capture Card for Streaming?

-The purpose of streaming is to show your audience what you see on your screen.
+Streaming aims to show your audience what you see on your screen.
 To do that, you need something that will record your screen.

 A capture card acts as a data converter.
 It’s a palm-sized, boxy device that records data from a video podcast interview, a video game, and your screen in general and translates it into video content.